Google opens early access to Bard in a bid to reduce gap with ChatGPT

 Opened to testers in February

-Google unveiled Bard on 6 February, at a time when there is an increased reliance on AI for queries as diverse as generating poems to writing code and producing art.
+Google unveiled Bard on 6 February, by which time ChatGPT and its alternatives had already led to an increased reliance on AI for queries as diverse as generating poems to writing code and producing art.

 Writing in an official blog at the time, Sundar Pichai, CEO of Google and Alphabet, said that Bard will be opened “to trusted testers ahead of making it more widely available to the public in the coming weeks.”